jaroslaw-weber/blog/data/posts/rewriting-javascript-into-rust-with-wasm.md

 # Cross-platform GUI solution?

-Wasm may be THE way to create cross-platform gui apps with Rust.
+Wasm may be THE way to create cross-platform GUI apps with Rust.
 It is cross-platform, you don't need to pack whole browser to use it (lighter than electron), and it is easy to build (with some wrappers like yew/quasar).
+It is also easy to write because we don't need to learn new library, we can just use "old plain html with css".
 You could also post it on github pages for free.

+# My experience with WebAssembly

+It did not take me long to find out how to start a wasm project.
+The setup was not compilicated (especially with wasm-unknown-unknown target available!).
+Stdweb was quite straightforward.
+I was suprised how easy it was to write front-end in Rust.

 The problem may be some crates not working ("chrono") on wasm yet.
 Still, you can find some workarounds with javascript libraries.

+I wonder if Rust will have more "wasm-only" libraries in the future.
+Lot of libraries are not optimising their codebase for binary size.
+We could use some "light" versions of libraries.
+The binary size in wasm is very important.

 The overall experience with wasm was great.
 I see a great potential in it and hope yew/quasar libraries get better.